Collagen for Healthy Bones and Joints

-Research has shown how closely allied this marker is with osteoporosis and fracture risk.
-High levels have been shown to predict fracture risk in postmenopausal women.11 A 2000 study published in the Journal of Bone and Mineral Research followed 435 women ages 31-89 years old for an average of five years.
-The highest urinary and serum CTX results were associated with increased fracture risk.
+Research has shown how closely linked this marker is to bone strength and high levels of CTX are associated with increased fracture risk in postmenopausal women.11 A 2000 study published in the Journal of Bone and Mineral Research followed 435 women ages 31-89 years old for an average of five years.
+The highest urinary and serum CTX results were associated with fractures.
 If someone also had low bone mineral density and low levels of estrogen, their risk was even higher.12 A different study published the same year in the journal Bone found that elevated CTX is strongly associated with fractures in elderly women.13

-The International Osteoporosis Foundation (IOF) and the International Federation of Clinical Chemistry (IFCC) recommend the CTX blood test as a marker to predict fracture risk and to monitor osteoporosis treatment.14
+The International Osteoporosis Foundation (IOF) and the International Federation of Clinical Chemistry (IFCC) recommend the CTX blood test as a marker for prediciting bone health and bone strength.14

-On the one hand, while taking collagen can support bone health, taking MK4 (45 mg/day) can promote collagen production and has been shown in clinical trials to reverse bone loss and reduce fracture risk up to 80%.16, 17, 18, 19 The benefits of MK4 for bone health in people with osteoporosis have been studied in 28 clinical trials with more than 7,000 volunteers.
+On the one hand, while taking collagen can support bone health, taking MK4 (45 mg/day) can promote collagen production and has been shown in clinical trials to maintain strong bones as indicated by more than 70% fewer fractures.16-19 The benefits of MK4 for bone health have been studied in 28 clinical trials with more than 7,000 volunteers.

-Research shows that supplementing with 10 grams daily collagen hydrolysate improves knee and hip pain caused by osteoarthritis and pain created by strenuous exercise even when people don’t have degenerative joint disease.
-According to a review of several studies, collagen was significantly superior to egg albumin (a ‘control’ powder) in reducing pain for fifty-two volunteers with hip or knee degeneration.20
+Research shows that supplementing with 10 grams daily collagen hydrolysate maintaining knee health.
+According to a review of several studies, collagen was significantly superior to egg albumin (a ‘control’ powder) in promoting kneed and hip comfort, healthy range of motion and mobility.20

-One particular study mentioned in the review article found a statistically significant advantage of collagen peptides over placebo for pain and physical function in osteoarthritis of the knee.
+One particular study mentioned in the review article found a statistically significant advantage of collagen peptides over placebo for boosting physical function of the knee.
 The study was a multicenter, randomized, double-blind, placebo-controlled trial that followed 389 patients in 20 different centers for six months.

-A study in China of 100 women between the age of 40 and 70, all of whom suffered from knee joint pain or discomfort, found a highly significant improvement of knee osteoarthritis after 6 months of treatment with collagen peptides, compared to placebo.21
+A study in China of 100 women between the age of 40 and 70, found that people taking collagen peptides had significantly healthier knee range and comfort after 6 months compared compared to placebo.21

-A recent study published in 2015 provided 10 grams of bovine collagen daily for 13 weeks to 30 men and women with diagnosed knee osteoarthritis.22 The study was a randomized, placebo-controlled clinical trial.
+A recent study published in 2015 provided 10 grams of bovine collagen daily for 13 weeks to 30 men and women.22 The study was a randomized, placebo-controlled clinical trial.
 The age range of the study volunteers was 30-65 years old.
-People taking the collagen experienced significant improvement of more than 60% in knee pain, stiffness, and quality of life.
+People taking the collagen experienced significant improvement of more than 60% in knee comfort, range of motion and quality of life.